cultivarium/ORI-marker-screen/README.md

 ## Overview

-This repository contains code and data for reproducing the analyses described in "A scalable framework for high-throughput identification of functional plasmid Origins of Replication in non-model bacteria."
+This repository contains code and data for reproducing the analyses described in "A scalable framework for high-throughput identification of functional origins of replication in non-model bacteria".
 It also contains scripts and examples for how to identify and quantify the origins of replications present in a pool of plasmids, either after or before a selective screen.

 Conducting a plasmid pool screen and having issues with these scripts?
 Open an issue and we will respond to help ASAP!